 The existing project adopted as HD 59-644 in 1910 and modified as HD 73-275 in 1935.
 This provides for a channel 7 feet deep and 150 feet wide in Delaware Bay across Maurice Cove to the mouth; thence a channel 7 feet deep, 100 feet wide to the fixed bridge at Millville, 21.5 miles above the mouth, and then 60 feet wide to the mill dam, a further distance of one-half mile, including a turning basin 7 feet deep at Millville.
 The total length of the section included in the project is about 24 miles.
-The extreme tide range is from about 1 foot below mean low water to about 1 foot above mean high water.
+The extreme tide range is from about 1 foot below mean low water to about 1 foot above mean high water, approximately a 6 ft range.

 The Maurice River supports local fishing, the oyster industry and ship repair industries.
-The shipyards perform repairs on Federally owned assets including USACE and US Coast Guard vessels, which serve the greater Philade lphia Port Complex.
+The shipyards perform repairs on Federally owned assets including USACE and US Coast Guard vessels, which serve the greater Philadelphia Port Complex.

-Shoaled conditions in the federal channel from the Delaware Bay to Bivalve are causing significant vessel delays and impacts to industries that rely on this channel.
+Shoaled conditions in the federal channel from the Delaware Bay to Bivalve have historically caused significant vessel delays and impacts to industries that rely on this channel.

-Project Manager Monica A. Chasten Phone : (215) 656-6683 E-mail: Monica.A.Chasten@usace.army.mil
+E-mail: Monica.A.Chasten@usace.army.mil